 Due to ongoing legal challenges, Ohio has rescheduled multiple executions.
 This list contains only current Ohio executions.
 Click here for more information about Ohio's legal challenges.

-Steven Lynn Long's execution was scheduled to occur at 6 pm CDT, on Wednesday, June 28, 2017.
-His execution has been rescheduled to Wednesday, August 30, 2017.
+Steven Lynn Long is scheduled to be executed at 6 pm CDT, on Wednesday, August 30, 2017, at the Walls United of Huntsville State Penitentiary in Huntsville, Texas.
+Steven was previously scheduled to be executed on Wednesday, June 28, 2017, before it was rescheduled.
 Forty-five-year-old Steven is convicting of raping and murdering 11-year-old Kaitlyn Briana Smith on May 21, 2005, in Dallas, Texas.
 Steven has spent the last 11 years of his life on Texas’ death row.